 During this time of COVID-19, the uncertainty of this invisible enemy is weighing over everyone and the clinical experts indicate we are dealing with grief.

 It takes time to recover from grief.

-What I’ve observed with myself is that by releasing out loud what I’m feeling gives me focus on how to deal with it.
-Some items, I will rely on experts, close friends, and my family to get through.
+What I’ve observed with myself is that releasing out loud what I’m feeling gives me focus on how to deal with it.
+For some items, I will rely on experts, close friends, and my family to get through.

 I am in no position to take on ten projects in the hopes that it will take my mind off my troubles.
 While that may work for some, I need to focus on the basics of health, eating, sleeping, and being ok in my own skin.

 I’m still out there doing work, getting work, and giving my clients my best.

 But I also realize I need to put my mask on first before I can help others.